borntofrappe/fullstack-d3/README.md

 ### Accessibility

-The visualization is made accessible for screen readers with a few elements and attributes.
+The visualization is made accessible for screen readers with a few elements and attributes:

 - the `title` element introduces the visualization